 What is my business worth?

-Find out what your company is really worth in the eyes of Corporate and Financial Buyers.
+Find out what your company is really worth in the eyes of Strategic and Financial Buyers.

 Understanding what your company may be worth is very important.
 You are getting approached by buyers (strategic and financial) all the time.
 How do you know what they are offering is fair?
 On the flip side, bankers and brokers are also hounding you to sell your company.
 They however, will tell you a much different number than most buyers will.
 That’s because they want a retainer check with the long-shot goal of a potential sale (there’s a reason why 85%+ of brokered transactions fail).